George B. Grant: Gear industry work

-As an outgrowth of Grant's work on calculating machines, he became interested in the production of gears.
+Through his work on calculating machines, Grant became interested in the production of gears.
 This field was undergoing much growth and change in the late 19th century.
 Grant played a leading role in that development.
 For example, a controversy had raged for many years over gears' optimal design.
 In Grant's time, the most common were cycloidal gears.
 Grant argued that in fact involute gears were superior for most applications.
 Grant played an important role in shifting industry convention, and since then most gears produced have been involute.
 As with calculating machines, Grant published his work in journals, and was awarded patents for his inventions of new gear manufacturing devices (see below).
 Grant also published books that became standard reference works in the gear industry (see below).
 Companies that Grant started included Grant Gear Works (1877), Boston Gear Works, Lexington Gear Works, Cleveland Gear Works, and Philadelphia Gear Works (1892).
 The Philadelphia Gear website has a corporate history that explains Grant's significance to the company.